 - Investigate your dispute process from the eyes of a cardholder.
 For a cardholder that has experienced fraud, you want to take care of them quickly and painlessly.
 In an environment where the average American has more than one banking relationship, this is extremely important.
 Where is there friction in the process?
 What expectations might they have that are unmet?

 - Think about it where the cardholder is inaccurate or dishonest, too.
 A dishonest cardholder might be the person who signed up for the account, or they might be someone that has taken one over that was not detected.
 How does your system present friction and challenge to such an individual?
 Understanding how to detect this is the key to reducing losses in a fraud scenario after an authorization was granted.

-ARIA is Quavo’s fraud management AI, revolutionary for an industry desperately in need of more automation than even the best solutions and Issuers have developed to date.
-Discover how she can change the way issuers are investigating fraud claims and the benefits that come along with it.
+ARIA is Quavo’s newest solution to an industry desperately in need of more automation than even the best solutions and issuers have developed to date.
+Discover how she can change the way issuers are investigating disputes and the benefits that come along.

 Consistent Decisions – Humans are notoriously bad at making consistent decisions.
-An issuer’s Cardholder and business deserve a thorough and consistent dispute investigation every time.
-Auditors and Compliance demand it.
+An issuer’s cardholder and business deserve a thorough and reliable dispute investigation every time.
+Auditors and compliance demand it.
 ARIA can deliver.

 Significantly Reduced Costs – Taking care of cardholders is the issuer’s business.
-Losing money to fraud, friendly fraud, costly research and audit issues is not.
-ARIA can help issuers focus on their core business and drive costs down significantly around the fraud management process.
+Losing money to fraud, friendly fraud, costly research, and audit issues are not.
+ARIA can help issuers focus on their core business and drive costs down significantly around the disputes process.